Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Reaction_conditions/Readme.md

 # Reaction conditions

-The reaction conditions were identified by the STRENDA-biocatalysis team as a very complex CATEGORY to describe.
-Biocatalysis is a highly divers field with many different reaction setups.
-Experiments are perfomed in aqueous reaction solutions, organic solvents, micro aqueous reaction solutions, gassed reaction solutions and many more.
-Nevertheless, we managed to categorise the reaction conditions in two major categories: __monoliquid and multiphase systems__.
+This is a very complex CATEGORY to describe.
+Reactions can be performed in aqueous reaction solutions, organic solvents, micro aqueous reaction solutions, gassed reaction solutions and many more.
+We decided to categorise the reaction conditions in two major categories: __monoliquid and multiphase systems__.
+For the multiphase systems each phase has to be descripted before mixing.

 # Well mixed reaction solutions